Therapies for relieving excess conditions Ginger and Barberry

 Composition Barberry, Peppermint, Ginger root, Wild Yam (American), Cramp bark, Catnip, Fennel seed.

-Properties Antispasmodic, , Carminative, Stimulant, Cholagogue.
+Properties Antispasmodic, Bitter tonic, Carminative, Stimulant, Cholagogue.

 General description

 Ginger and Barberry combination is a bitter tonic formula.
-It is used to improve the appetite and make digestion more efficient.
+It is used to improve the appetite and make more efficient.
 The herbs increase the production of digestive fluids and enzymes, especially bile.
 They also increase blood circulation, relieve smooth muscle spasms and soothe inflamed tissues.

 Chinese herbalists would describe this herbal combination as a wood reducing formula.
 It also reduces the fire element while enhancing the water, metal, and earth elements.